nadiahpk/nadiahpk.github.io/_posts/2021-11-18-maladaptation.md

 Variation between cultures was probably not because intrinsic altruistic preferences varied, but because the cognitive heuristics resulting from the cultural environment varied (Heintz, 2005).
 Second, framing matters.
-It was the Orma themselves who started calling the PGG the *harambee game*, and they behaved accordingly.
+It was Orma people themselves who started calling the PGG the *harambee game*, and they behaved accordingly.
 This mirrors framing effects observed with Western subjects.
 For example,